 III.
 Research Access to Decedents' Protected Health Information

 For access to the records containing the PHI of individuals deceased for less than 50 years where the procedures outlined in I. above cannot be used, the Privacy Officer will review requests for identified decedent data as an exception to the policies outlined above on a case-by-case basis.
 It is unlikely that permission to publish the PHI of a decedent who has been deceased for less than 50 years will be granted without documented legal permission from a legal representative of the decedent’s estate.

 Provisions of the HITECH Act of 2013 lift the HIPAA protection for individually identifiable health information of those known to be deceased for 50 years or more.
 However, Archives & Special Collections reserves the right in certain cases to restrict access in part or in whole to individual health information found in its collections.

 Approved by Office of HIPAA Compliance, Columbia University Medical Center, Sept.
 10, 2003; revision approved, Oct.
 27, 2005; updated May 14, 2014.

 IV.
 Further Reading

-The Archivists and Librarians in the History of the Health Sciences and the Science, Technology & Health Care Roundtable of the Society of American Archivists maintain a "HIPAA Resource Page" on the website of the ALHHS.
+The Archivists and Librarians in the History of the Health Sciences and the Science, Technology & Health Care Section of the Society of American Archivists maintain a "HIPAA Resource Page" on the website of the ALHHS.
 It contains links to Dept. of Health & Human Services official publications regarding HIPAA and articles by archivists and historians on the impact of the HIPAA Privacy Rule on archives and historical research.
 The link can be found on the left border of the ALHHS website.